laran/cassandra/doc/source/cql/types.rst

     UPDATE plays SET players = 5, scores = scores + [ 14, 21 ] WHERE id = '123-afde';
     UPDATE plays SET players = 6, scores = [ 3 ] + scores WHERE id = '123-afde';

 - Setting the value at a particular position in the list.
-This imply that the list has a pre-existing element for that position or an error will be thrown that the list is too small::
+This implies that the list has a pre-existing element for that position or an error will be thrown that the list is too small::

     UPDATE plays SET scores[1] = 7 WHERE id = '123-afde';

 - Removing an element by its position in the list.
-This imply that the list has a pre-existing element for that position or an error will be thrown that the list is too small.
+This implies that the list has a pre-existing element for that position or an error will be thrown that the list is too small.
 Further, as the operation removes an element from the list, the list size will be diminished by 1, shifting the position of all the elements following the one deleted::